mcouplet/LMECA2300-seminar/doc/COMPILING.md

 Compiling and running
 =====================

- This project uses CMake to generate the build tools required to compile the code into an executable binary file.
+This project uses CMake to generate the build tools required to compile the code into an executable binary file `bin/project`.
 CMake can create a Makefile or a project file for you favorite IDE.

 We will call CMake in a directory called **build**, where all the compilation files and IDE-related stuff will be.
 The project itself, which is contained in the **src** and **deps** folders will stay clean.
 If you have any issue with the procedure explained below, just remove everything in the **build** directory and try again !

  * [Instruction for Ubuntu](#on-ubuntu)
  * [Instruction for MacOS](#on-macos)